Implantation failure and repeated miscarriage unit

 It is clearly responsible for most cases of implantation failure and recurrent pregnancy loss.

-It should not be forgotten that this stems from the combination of two reproduction cells: the spermatozoon and the oocyte.
-Therefore, exquisite care when it is being processed, strict tracking of development and of the culture conditions in the laboratory and the delicate transfer to the mother’s uterus must be taken very much into account when explaining previous failures.
+We should not forget that the embryo stems from the combination of two reproductive cells: the spermatozoon and the oocyte.
+Therefore, exquisite care when it i being processed, strict development tracking, culture conditions in the laboratory, and the delicate transfer to the mother’s uterus must be taken into account when explaining previous failures.

-Indeed, these days molecular and genetic biology techniques make it possible to analyze all of the embryo’s chromosomes, as the most common cause for implantation failure and early miscarriage is an anomalous number and constitution of embryo chromosomes.
+Nowadays, molecular and biology genetic techniques make it possible to analyse all of the embryo’s chromosomes, as the most common cause for implantation failure and early miscarriage is an abnormal number and constitution of the embryo’s chromosomes.

 The transfer of chromosomally normal embryos makes pregnancy rates remain the same regardless of the mother’s age.
 At the same time, miscarriage risks decrease dramatically.
 In other words, whenever embryos that are free from chromosomal abnormalities are transferred, patients will always have the same expectancy for success regardless of their age.